CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 **Scaling**
 - I printed two of these.
 One at y:~100mm, and one matching a more reasonable GOL.
 I can't seem to find my source but, I measured the print at ~101mm GOL.
 Note that this gives a much larger y.

+file in folder.
+GOL from gordon is 208mm

 **Decision**
 - Status: ✅ Printed